OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ---
 title: Enable shared folders and shared mailbox scenarios in an Outlook add-in
-description: Discusses how to configure add-in support for shared folders (a.k.a. delegate access) and shared mailboxes. ms.date: 03/03/2023 ms.topic: how-to ms.localizationpriority: medium
+description: Discusses how to configure add-in support for shared folders (a.k.a. delegate access) and shared mailboxes. ms.date: 05/19/2023 ms.topic: how-to ms.localizationpriority: medium
 ---

 # Enable shared folders and shared mailbox scenarios in an Outlook add-in

-This article describes how to enable shared folders (also known as delegate access) and shared mailbox (now in [preview](/javascript/api/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview#shared-mailboxes)) scenarios in your Outlook add-in, including which permissions the Office JavaScript API supports.
+This article describes how to enable shared folders (also known as delegate access) and shared mailbox scenarios in your Outlook add-in, including which permissions the Office JavaScript API supports.

 ## Supported clients and platforms